This post covers things to do in Charleston, with tips on free, nighttime as well as family-friendly activities.

 Located just a 15-minute drive from the heart of the Historic District of Charleston, Isle of Palms is also a great place for families to visit!

 The beach at the Isle of Palms is probably the most kid-friendly beach around Charleston thanks to the ample space, safe waters, and clean environment.

-There are several other beaches that are within 20 to 45 minutes’ drive from the center of Charleston.
+There are several other beaches that are within a 20 to 45-minute drive from the center of Charleston.